 In Italian, tiramisu means “pick me up”.
-Homemade tiramisu is given this name because it has layers of sponge cake (ladyfingers) soaked in coffee or coffee flavored liqueur.
-The layers of coffee flavored ladyfingers are divided by a fluffy sweetened custard of Mascarpone cheese and egg yolks with whipped cream.
+Homemade tiramisu got its name because it has layers of sponge cake (ladyfingers) soaked in coffee or coffee-flavored liqueur.
+The layers of coffee-flavored ladyfingers are divided by a fluffy sweetened custard of Mascarpone cheese and egg yolks with whipped cream.
 Then topped with chocolate and cocoa powder.

 David the Deer Hunter: